How Much Should a Trustee be Paid? An Analysis of the California Rules of Court 7.776

 Registered for this event?
 Login now to view additional event details.

 “How much should a trustee be paid?”
 Few trustees or their professional advisors can provide a thoughtful or comprehensive response to this question.
 Not surprisingly, many beneficiaries and their professional advisors frequently object to whatever the answer may be.
 Disagreements about the trustee’s compensation are exacerbated during periods of heightened financial uncertainty.
 This presentation seeks to provide a road map for both trustees and beneficiaries, of how to answer the ubiquitous question, “How much should a trustee be paid?”.

-Notes: This program qualifies for 1-hour of continuing education credit for Attorneys, CPA's, Professional Fiduciaries, and Trust Officers.
-This program is pending approval from the CFP Board of Standards and the California Department of Insurance for 1 CE unit.
+Notes: This program qualifies for 1-hour of continuing education credit for Attorneys, CFP's (Program ID: 278517), CPA's, Life Insurance (Course: 385241), Professional Fiduciaries, and Trust Officers.

 Login now to see a list of event attendees.